alexey-savchenko-am/Excel.DataTable/README.md

 ## ExcelDataParser

 Use ExcelDataParser to read or write data.
-You should specify generic type as SalesOrdersDataModel.
+You should specify the generic type, e.g. SalesOrdersDataModel:

 ```csharp
   var dataParser =